ClusterHQ/flocker/docs/indepth/installation.rst

    :prompt: [root@node]#

 .. note:: Flocker does not currently set the necessary SELinux context types on the filesystem mount points that it creates on nodes.
-          This prevents Docker containers accessing those filesystems as volumes.
+          This prevents Docker containers from accessing those filesystems as volumes.
           A future version of Flocker may provide a different integration strategy.
           See https://clusterhq.atlassian.net/browse/FLOC-619.